-UAC of Nigeria Plc is a Company of integrity and high ethical standards.
-Our reputation for honest, open and dependable business conduct, built over the years, is an asset just as our people and brands.
+UAC of Nigeria PLC is a company of integrity and high ethical standards.
+Our reputation for honest, open and dependable business conduct, built over the years is an asset just as our people and brands.
 We conduct our business in full compliance with the laws and regulations of Nigeria and our Code of Business Conduct.

 The Roles and Responsibilities of the Board The following matters are reserved for the Board of Directors of the Company:

 a Formulation of policies, strategy and overseeing the management and conduct of the business;